Ian is a proud full-blooded Filipino. He's also a visual artist who loves to incorporate Pinoy myth and folklore in his work.

-In 1521, Ferdinand Magellan--a Portuguese explorer and navigator financed by Spanish monarchs set foot on the island of Samar and renamed the entire archipelago 'Philippines' in honor of King Philip of Spain.
-Bringing along with him the faith in one supreme god and His vicar here on earth.
+Ferdinand Magellan— a Portuguese navigator financed by Spanish monarchs, set foot on the island of Homonhon, Eastern Samar in 1521 and renamed the entire archipelago 'Philippines' in honor of King Philip of Spain.

-Not long after, the Spanish retaliated and returned with new conquistadors and more men to take the islands by force.
-And so the centuries of eradicating indigenous beliefs and freethinking individuals began: our very own Dark Ages.
-Among these victims were the babaylans.
+Forty-nine years later, the Spanish retaliated with new conquistadors and more men to take the islands by force.
+And so the centuries of eradicating indigenous beliefs and subjugating freethinking individuals began.

 The Importance of Babaylan

-Rituals performed by the Babaylan are meant to be preventive or curative.
-Others are ceremonies pertain to passage from one stage of life to another.
-Also rituals are intended for a bountiful harvest and a good catch.
-The community would then celebrate in feast because it meant the spirits were still on their side and were pleased.
+Rituals performed by the babaylan are meant to be preventive or curative.
+Others are ceremonial rites of passage from one stage of life to another.
+Some are intended for a bountiful harvest or a good catch.
+If successful, the community would then celebrate in feast because it meant that the spirits were still on their side and were pleased.

 The people would go to the babalyan for treatment of diseases, so the Spaniards, in order to get clients for their modern medicine, attached evil to the babaylan.